krima-patel/krima-patel/README.md

 - 🌱 I’m currently learning React and Next.js.
 - 💬 Ask me about anything related to my work here on my profile.
 Happy to discuss or answer any questions you may have!
 - 📫 How to reach me: patel.krima@hotmail.com
 - ⚡ Fun fact: I absolutely love my culture.
-Being a first-generation Indian, I was exposed to all things Bollywood, so my love for Bollywood music is deep. 💃🏽✨
+Being a first-generation Indian, I was exposed to all things Bollywood, so my love for Bollywood music is deep and you may catch me humming or terribly singing the songs 🤣💃🏽✨

 <p align="center">